-Dating back to prehistoric times, Massarosa was inhabited during the Roman period; you’ll find a striking archeological area in Massaciuccoli, with traces of ancient thermal baths and a patrician villa.
-Annexed to Lucca in the 14th century, Massarosa witnessed a period of splendor and wealth in the 16th century: until the 19th century, numerous, elegant noble villas emerged all over the area (27 in total), some of which also belonged to rich merchants.
+Dating back to prehistoric times, Massarosa was inhabited during the Roman period; you’ll find a striking archeological area in Massaciuccoli, with traces of ancient thermal baths and an aristocratic villa.
+Annexed to Lucca in the 14th century, Massarosa witnessed a period of splendor and wealth in the 16th century: ever since the 19th century, numerous, elegant noble villas emerged all over the area (27 in total), some of which also belonged to rich merchants.

-You can reach two other hidden gems by climbing the bends of Monte Pitoro, where the striking Parish Church of San Pantaleone in Elici (an ancient structure mentioned in as early as 892), juts against the landscape.
+You can reach two other hidden gems by climbing the bends of Monte Pitoro, where the striking Parish Church of San Pantaleone in Elici (a deeply historis structure mentioned as early as 892) juts against the landscape.
 This church is considered a jewel of Romanesque architecture, where you can also enjoy a 360-degree view of the Massarosa valley.
 A few bends up the mountain you’ll find the enchanting town of Gualdo, a perfectly preserved medieval village that mixes a mountain-feel with an ocean view.

 A trip to Versilia isn’t complete without stopping at Forte dei Marmi, in the province of Lucca.
 This exclusive destination has, since the 60s, become a true style icon.
 Acting as a symbol of luxury tourism, the city is perfect for high fashion shopping in elegant boutiques, famous for its seaside restaurants and the glistening nightlife.